eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 {% endhighlight %}

-It is important to note that the `source_path` parameter is the path of the T&C directory currently being searched through *relative* to the root project path. `$base` is the global directory holding the root directory path.
+It is important to note that the `source_path` parameter is the path of the T&C directory currently being searched, *relative* to the root project path.
+`$base` is the global directory holding the root directory path.
 We are simply constructing the T&C directory path, reading the file names, and shaving off the file extensions to give us  the T&C name.
-This method is meant to be reusable for any T&C directory, therefore it needs to be called separately for tags and categories.
+This method needs to be called twice, once for tags and once for categories.

 ### Compare Current and Needed T&C

-We must now compare the currently implemented T&C to the T&C we read from the files in order to find any discrepencies and add anything missing.
+We must now compare the currently implemented T&C item to the T&C items we read from the files in order to find any discrepencies and add missing items.

 {% highlight ruby %}